 TIPPING HOTEL STAFF IN MEXICO:

 When you are staying in a hotel, then you might want to consider tipping the porter who helps you with your bags.
 I’ve been stuck without some change before, and I insist on taking my own bags up.
 The way I see it, it’s the lesser of two evils.
-Some coins or a $20 MXN bill will do.
+A $20 MXN bill or two will do.

 Tipping the maid is a must in most hotels in Mexico.
 Many hotels in hubs of tourism like Cancun will have small envelopes on your nightstand where you can put whatever you feel is appropriate.
 These individuals work hard for little pay, and tips can make all the difference.
 I usually try to put a $20 – $50 MXN bill into the envelope if the hotel chain has one lying around.
 If they don’t however, I’ve left a note with the money, or even tried to find them afterward.

 TIPPING BATHROOM ATTENDANTS IN MEXICO:

 Many bathrooms in clubs or trendy restaurants have bathroom attendants who ensure sanitary conditions in the bathroom.
 They will generally hand you paper towels after washing your hands, and they will sometimes offer you a spritz of cologne.
 These individuals work solely on tips, and they don’t make much.
 If I have a coin handy, I will always offer it to them.
 However, if I am repeatedly using the bathroom, I don’t tip them more than once.

 TIPPING BAGGERS AT SUPERMARKETS IN MEXICO: